Oppenheimer Didn't Have an Acceptable Use Policy

 From Oxide to Oversampling: The Physics of Recorded Sound

-‘Analogue warmth’ and ‘digital coldness’ are not aesthetic preferences — they are different physics.
-Ferromagnetic hysteresis generates even harmonics.
-Delta-sigma modulators push quantisation noise to ultrasonic frequencies.
+‘Analogue warmth’ and ‘digital coldness’ are not aesthetic preferences alone — they involve different physics.
+Magnetic tape saturates and compresses in level- and machine-dependent ways.
+Delta-sigma modulators push much quantisation noise out of band.
 Both effects are calculable.

 The Cat's Eye: Slit Pupils, Thin-Film Mirrors, and 135-Fold Dynamic Range